This is a guest post by Prudence Sinclair.

 A majority of people are under constant stress these days.
 When we’re stressed, we are unable to think clearly or really listen to others.
 Mindful meditation helps alleviate stress so that our interactions with others can be genuine, warm and honest.

 Think about it, when you are stressed and/or angry, you look for things to take your stress and anger out on.
 You also, whether subconsciously or otherwise, scan the environment for things that PROVE life is stressful and awful.
+If you have to deal with high stress levels, visit HollyweedCBD.com and get natural products that can help you sleep.

 When we are mindful and remove the stress, or at least the effects of stress, we remove the negative filter, allowing ourselves to perceive situations as they really are.